Planet Engulfment Signatures in Twin Stars: Summary

 We used \texttt{MESA} models to simulate planet engulfment and mixing of material throughout the star due to convection, thermohaline mixing, diffusion, gravitational settling, and radiative levitation.
 We examined the evolution of measurable surface abundances under a range of accretion scenarios by varying the engulfed planet mass, the properties of the engulfing star, and the engulfment time and/or duration (pre-MS disk accretion, ZAMS, late heavy bombardment, and late-stage).
 We found that these conditions greatly affect the strength and duration of resultant planet engulfment signatures.

 Near-instantaneous engulfment occurring when the engulfing star reaches ZAMS results in different timescales for observable engulfment signatures as a function of engulfing star mass.
 At solar metallicity, the signature is largest and longest-lived for stars with $M$ $\approx$ 1.1$-$1.2 $M_{\odot}$.
 We found that following planetary engulfment, thermohaline mixing quickly depletes the engulfment signature, lowering the increased surface abundances by a factor of $\sim$2 in the first $\sim$5$-$45 Myr.
 Afterwards, gravitational settling further depletes surface abundance enhancements on longer timescales.
-Observable signatures last for less than $\sim$2 Gyr in all our models, apart from our $1.2 \, M_\odot$ model where radiative levitation causes a $\sim$5 Gyr post-engulfment increase in surface iron abundance.
+Observable signatures last for less than $\sim$2 Gyr in all our models, apart from our $1.2 \, M_\odot$ model where radiative levitation causes a $\sim$5 Gyr post-engulfment increase in surface abundances of certain chemical species (e.g., $^{56}$Fe, $^{27}$Al, $^{28}$Si).
 Engulfment scenarios mimicking LHB or pre-MS disk accretion result in shorter observable signature timescales compared to ZAMS engulfment.
 In LHB engulfment, refractory material is continuously depleted throughout longer accretion periods, resulting in almost no refractory enrichment post-engulfment.
 In disk accretion, refractory material is ingested by the star earlier in its lifetime, and is more heavily diluted within its larger convective envelope (relative to the size of a convective envelope of a star at ZAMS).
 This results in signatures weaker than those of ZAMS scenarios, but slightly stronger than those of LHB scenarios.

 Observable engulfment signature lifetimes increase for late-stage engulfment (300 Myr$-$3 Gyr post-ZAMS) scenarios, where the signatures of $10 \, M_\odot$ engulfment can persist for $\sim$1.5 Gyr in solar-like stars.
 Observable signatures are also more prominent for low-metallicity stars, lasting for $\sim$3 Gyr in $1\, M_\odot$ stars with $Z$ = 0.012 and ZAMS accretion.
 These conditions are thus more likely explanations for engulfment signatures observed in solar-like stars with ages $>$1.5 Gyr.